realcp1018/tidb-toolkit/README.md

 # Introduction
 **Toolkits is for TiDB.**
-1. *Flashback the whole table to a time point which is before gc_safe_point.*
-2. *Run sql on a table which has billions of records, sql will be split into tasks/batches automatically.*
+1. *Run sql on a table which has billions of records, sql will be split into tasks/batches automatically.*
     * *by id (use primary-key id or internal _tidb_rowid)*
     * *by time (use a date/datetime/time-related numerical column)*
-3. *Pretty print the stores/regions/labels of a tidb cluster, which gives you a clearer understood about the data distribution of your cluster.*
+2. *Pretty print the stores/regions/labels of a tidb cluster, which gives you a clearer understood about the data distribution of your cluster.*
+3. *Flashback the whole table to a time point which is before gc_safe_point.* **[Deprecated]**  *use [Binlog reparo tool](https://github.com/realcp1018/tidb-binlog) instead.*

 # Python
 ![](https://img.shields.io/static/v1?label=Python&message=3.6&color=green&?style=for-the-badge)

 #### Requirements
 *Run "python3 -m pip install -r requirements.txt" for dependencies.*

+Add project path to PYTHONPATH before run.

 # Examples
 **1. Flashback table tb1kb_1**